ecavazos/speks/README.md

 ## Easily Test Your Node-Code

-**Speks** Speks is a simple specification framework and spec-runner for node.js code.
+**Speks** is a simple specification framework and spec-runner for node.js code.

 ### Usage

 1. Add a **spec/** directory to the root of your project.
 2. Copy speks.js and the lib directory to your **spec/** directory.
 3. Add some specs to your **spec/** directory: ex. example_spec.js
- - note: the "_spec.js" portion of the name is a required convention
+ * note: the "_spec.js" portion of the name is a required convention
 4. Run your specs with the following command: **node spec/speks.js**

 ### Example Spec